-For Goal 2, the Committee recommends a shift in focus to emphasize "ecosystem health" and restoring "fire adapted landscapes" when contemplating landscape-oriented wildfire mitigation strategies.
-Ecosystem health better describes breadth of abiotic and biotic factors that should be considered when mitigating impacts from wildfire.
+- Shift focus to emphasize "ecosystem health."
+Ecosystem health better describes breadth of abiotic and biotic factors that need to be considered when mitigating impacts from wildfire.
 Landscapes should provide clean water, habitat, forest products and other functions.
-Ecosystem health is directly related to resilience and better describes the outcomes envisioned under Goal 2.
-To achieve the goal, increased and broader accountability is seen as a critical need.
-The Committee recommends clearly establishing which entities are responsible for achieving the elements of this goal, including coordinating with landowners to implement treatments and monitoring those treatments.
-It was also recommended that increased emphasis is placed on coordinating post-fire and long-term recovery.
+Ecosystem health is directly related to resilience and a better measure to use. - To achieve the goal, increased accountability is seen as a critical need.
+Recommend clearly establishing which organizations are responsible for achieving the elements of this goal, including coordinating with landowners to implement treatments and monitoring those treatments.

+Strategy 5.
 Expand programs and practices to manage fuels and vegetation.